 Can you be mapped to a new carrier?

-For 2017, and again for 2018, we’re seeing a not-insignificant number of carriers leaving the exchanges altogether.
-Obviously, all of the impacted enrollees have the option to return to the exchange during open enrollment to pick a new plan.
+For 2017, and again for 2018, we saw a not-insignificant number of carriers leaving the exchanges altogether.
+Obviously, all of the impacted enrollees had the option to return to the exchange during open enrollment to pick a new plan.
 But not everyone in that situation will do so.
 How does auto-renewal work in that situation?

 For 2015 and 2016 coverage, HHS guidelines prevented the exchange from mapping enrollees to a plan offered by a different carrier.
 So if your health insurance carrier was exiting the exchange or pulling out of the individual market altogether – as was the case with 12 CO-OPs at the end of 2015 – the exchange generally couldn’t automatically re-enroll you in a similar plan from a different carrier.
 (New York State of Health made an exception for CO-OP members who lost coverage at the end of November 2015.)

-But for 2017, new rules were implemented, and they’re still in use for 2018.
+But for 2017, new rules were implemented, and they’re still in use (although the trend has reversed in recent years; insurers have joined or rejoined the exchanges in large numbers for 2019, 2020, and 2021, with very few exits, making the auto-renewal protocol much less needed than it was in 2017 and 2018).
 In the Benefit and Payment Parameters for 2017, HHS noted that

 “whenever feasible, the Exchange should, and the FFE will attempt to, re-enroll enrollees in silver metal-level QHPs no longer available through the Exchange into the silver metal-level QHP offered by another issuer through the Exchanges of the same product network type with the lowest premium.